valentinhofmann/dialect-prejudice/README.md

 ## Usage

 Matched Guise Probing requires three types of data: two sets of texts that differ by dialect (e.g., African American English and Standard American English), a set of tokens that we want to analyze (e.g., trait adjectives), and a set of prompts.
-Put the two sets of texts as a tab-separated file into `data/pairs`.
+Put the two sets of texts as a tab-separated text file into `data/pairs`.
-We have included an example file in `data/pairs`, which is used in the demo (see below).
+We have included an example file in `data/pairs`, which is used in the demo.
 Put the set of tokens as a text file into `data/attributes`. `data/attributes` already contains several example files (e.g., the trait adjectives from the Princeton Trilogy that are used in the paper).
-Finally, define the set prompts in `probing/prompting.py`.
-This file contains all prompts used in the paper.
+Finally, define the set of prompts in `probing/prompting.py`. `probing/prompting.py` contains all prompts used in the paper.

 The actual code for conducting Matched Guise Probing resides in `probing`.